🏠

 Shop The Look:

-3. Black lacquered media console with brass hardware
+3. Black lacquered media console brass hardware

-5. Greek key pattern area rug in black and white (9’x12′)
+5. Black white Greek key pattern area rug

 7. Crystal chandelier with black shade